ricksnp/maze/README.md

 # maze

 Traverse a maze in java.
-Place a maze in MazeData1.txt and commit.
+Place a maze in **maze.txt** and commit.
 The action will run and place the results in output.txt, see:
 ```
 Success!
 Step: 836